Smoothness of stabilisers in generic characteristic: Preliminaries

+If $Q$ is an $R$-algebra and $X$ is an $R$-scheme then $X_Q$ is an $Q$-scheme \cite[I.1.10]{Jan03}.
+We say $X$ is of \emph{finite type} if $\mathbb I$ is finite and each $R[X_i]$ is finitely generated over $k$.
+We say $X$ is \emph{locally finitely presented} if each $R[X_i]$ is a finitely presented $R$-algebra.
+If $R$ is Noetherian (e.g., a field) then any finitely generated $R$-algebra is finitely presented, so in this case any $R$-scheme of finite type is locally finitely presented.
+We do not assume that all schemes are separated; recall that a scheme is \emph{separated} if that the diagonal map $D:X\to X\times X$ is an embedding.
+By an embedding of schemes we mean a closed immersion.

-An affine algebraic group scheme $G$ over $R$ is a functor from $\underline{R\text{-Alg}}$ to \underline{Grp}, which as a functor to $\underline{\text{Set}}$, is naturally equivalent to one of the form $\Spec_R(R[G])$ for some finitely generated $R$-algebra $R[G]$; consistent with \cite{Jan03}, we consider only the case where $R[G]$ is in fact finitely presented.
-The archetypal example of an algebraic group scheme is $\GL_d$, which is also an example of a split reductive group.
+An {\em affine $R$-group scheme} $G$ is a functor from $\underline{R\text{-Alg}}$ to \underline{Grp}, which as a functor to $\underline{\text{Set}}$, is naturally equivalent to one of the form $\Spec_R(R[G])$ for some finitely generated $R$-algebra $R[G]$.
+We consider only the case where $R[G]$ is finitely presented; in keeping with \cite[I.2.1]{Jan03}, we then call $G$ an {\em algebraic $R$-group}.
+We do not assume that algebraic $R$-groups are smooth.
+There is a natural notion of a closed subgroup of $G$ ({\em loc.\ cit.}).
+The archetypal example of an algebraic $R$-group is $\GL_d$, which is also an example of a split reductive group.